 You can even watch for free as DAZN offers a 30 day FREE TRIAL.

-How to live stream Six Nations rugby in the US
+How to live stream Six Nations: watch the rugby in the US this weekend

 NBC Sports Network once again has the rights to show Six Nations rugby in the US.
 You'll need the network's Rugby Pass which now costs $79.99, which will give you access to live broadcasts of every match of the tournament commercial-free, and you'll also be able to watch each game on-demand, as well as Premiership Rugby and the Heineken Champions Cup.